Tencent deal throws spotlight on Hong Kong backdoor listings

-HONG KONG, July 3 (Reuters) - A heavily discounted purchase of a loss-making solar-panel maker last week has cast a spotlight on the Chinese takeovers of so-called listed shell companies in Hong Kong, which may be used to sidestep the bourse’s rigorous listing process.
+HONG KONG (Reuters) - A heavily discounted purchase of a loss-making solar-panel maker last week has cast a spotlight on the Chinese takeovers of so-called listed shell companies in Hong Kong, which may be used to sidestep the bourse’s rigorous listing process.

-China’s No.1 social network and online media company Tencent Holdings Ltd and developer Evergrande Real Estate Group joined forces to purchase Mascotte Holdings Ltd for $97 million, a 97 percent discount on the target company’s market capitalisation.
+China’s No.1 social network and online media company Tencent Holdings Ltd (0700.HK) and developer Evergrande Real Estate Group joined forces to purchase Mascotte Holdings Ltd (0136.HK) for $97 million, a 97 percent discount on the target company’s market capitalization.

 Tencent is likely to inject some of its newer businesses into the acquired listed company, hoping its market value would grow as a Hong Kong bull market continues, analysts and a person with knowledge of the matter said.